-Let us take a look at these two function one after the other.
+Let us take a look at these two functions one after the other.

 The Microsoft ISERROR FUNCTION is used to check for error values such as #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?
 OR #NULL.
 This ISERROR is an in-built function in Excel categorized under Information Function. – iserror, iferror function

-The Syntax used to calculate ISERROR function is:
+The Syntax used to calculate the ISERROR function is:

 a.
 Below is the list of Material.
-We see error in the image below.
+We see errors in the image below.

 b.
 Using the ISERROR formula to see if the cell contains Value error.
 The result will appear TRUE or FALSE.

-Here the cell D3 returns True Value as it the cell contains error.
-Also cell D6 and D7 return True value.
+Here the cell D3 returns True Value as it the cell contains an error.
+Also, cell D6 and D7 return True value.

-IFERROR function is one of the Excels logical function.
-IF function consist of a logical test and it will return the value that we choose for it to return.
-The IFERROR Function provides us a method by which we can decide our further actions based on the either of the two outcomes. – iserror, iferror function
+IFERROR function is one of Excel’s logical function.
+IF function consists of a logical test and it will return the value that we choose for it to return.
+The IFERROR Function provides us a method by which we can decide our further actions based on either of the two outcomes. – iserror, iferror function

 The syntax of IFERROR Function is: